The top 2012 nose tackle prospects available for the 2012 NFL Draft in the order in which I believe they will be drafted. * - denotes 2013 prospect.

 Projected Round (2012): 2-3.

-3/13/12: Ta'amu was solid but didn't stand out at the Combine.
-He followed his 2011 trend with an inconsistent showing at the Senior Bowl.
-All year, Ta'amu waffled between times when he was a real force and stretches when he was very quiet.
+4/25/12: Ta'amu was solid but he didn't stand out at the Combine.
+Ta'amu followed his 2011 trend with an inconsistent showing at the Senior Bowl.
+Sometimes he was a real force before falling quiet for stretches.
+The demand for large nose tackles helps push his stock higher.

 8/28/11: Alameda Ta'amu was a tough run stuffer as a junior.
 He recorded 39 tackles with five tackles for a loss and 1.5 sacks.
 In his second year as a starter, Ta'amu was an All-Pac-10 honorable mention.
 In 2009, he recorded 19 tackles with 4.5 tackles for a loss and 2.5 sacks.
 Ta'amu started 11 of 12 games as a sophomore.
 He is a powerful force at the point of attack.
 Ta'amu enters the season as the top 3-4 nose tackle in the nation and a potential second-round pick.